-In times when Curacao is rapidly advancing toward more progressive marine management legislation, users fees seems like a unavoidable financial option and that is simply not doable without a mature industry working together under very high standards.
+In times when the Curaçao Diving Industry has amazing growth potential and the Curacao Government is rapidly advancing toward more progressive marine management legislation, users fees seems like a unavoidable financial option and that is simply not doable without a mature dive industry working together under very high standards.

 Special thanks to Mr. Ramon De Leon at Reef Support BV and to CHATA for assisting with the supporting information.
 Additionally, I would like to congratulate the Curacao Tourist Board (CTB), the CTB Certified Dive Operators and the Minister of Economic Development, Giselle Mc William for taking the lead on this very important step towards an even safer and higher quality tourism product for Curacao which will undoubtedly increase the overall value for the Curacao Dive Tourism sector.